AppleVine/workbookt3/workbook.md

 ## 3 - Outline a standard high level structure for a MERN stack application and explain the components
 <!-- [Shows almost flawless understanding of the high level structure of the app] 6 points -->

 A MERN stack is one variation of a MEAN stack using MonogoDB (document database), Express.js (Node.js web framework), React.js (Client-side JavaScript framework) and Node.js (a JavaScript runtime environment for server-side applications).
-It's made up of three layers, the front end, back end and database.
+It's made up of three layers, the front end, back end and database.<sup>3</sup>

 In a MERN stack web application, React is used to build the front-end layer by providing a JavaScript library for creating the user interface and experience (UI/UX).
 The reusable components within are designed to be simple to implement to handle rendering and updating the UI with the provided data.